ErickNavarroD/MachineLearningPCOS/README.md

-# Development of a predictive Machine Learning model for PCOS
+# Development of a predictive Machine Learning model for PCOS screening

 Welcome to the repository of our final project for the MEDI504B course at the University of British Columbia!